nayutaco/ptarmigan/docs/howtopay_starblocks.md

 bitcoid -daemon
 ```

-3. Wait untill fully synchronized with bitcoin testnet blockchain (it may take a few hours)
+3. Wait until fully synchronized with bitcoin testnet blockchain (it may take a few hours)

 4. Generate bitcoin address by `bitcoind`.
 Get testnet bitcoin from bitcoin faucet WEB